MicrosoftDocs/azure-docs-powershell/azps-8.2.0/Az.Dashboard/New-AzGrafana.md

 Create or update a workspace for Grafana resource.
 This API is idempotent, so user can either create a new grafana or update an existing grafana.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.dashboard/new-azgrafana) for up-to-date information.

 ## SYNTAX

 ```